-16 If a legitimation occurred, Option A is the more favorable approach for acquisition of citizenship, not Option B. See Note 9, supra.
-17 If a child was already legitimated before 1986 (i.e. legitimated before age 21 under the law of the father or child's domicile, described as Option A above), that child had already become a U.S. citizen when the new laws went into effect.
+If a legitimation occurred, Option A is the more favorable approach for acquisition of citizenship, not Option B. See Note 9, supra.
+If a child was already legitimated before 1986 (i.e. legitimated before age 21 under the law of the father or child's domicile, described as Option A above), that child had already become a U.S. citizen when the new laws went into effect.
 Thus the more stringent laws enacted in 1986 (described as Option B above) are irrelevant to those children because they had already become U.S. citizens, and the new laws acknowledge that they cannot revoke that citizenship.
 Pub.
 L. 100-525, § 8(r), (Oct.
 24, 1988).
+If the child was born on or after 11/15/86, the residence requirement for the U.S. citizen father under CHART A changes.